 Technology in the motor world keeps evolving fast, affecting one’s knowledge and skills of driving.
 Unless you just completed your driving course with a driving school in New York recently, chances are that your driving skills are outdated.
-A lot has changed since you did your driving exam years ago, including the way driving tests are conducted, and the way you steer your car.
+There are some of the driving skills that have changed since your driving exams years ago, including the way driving tests are conducted, and the way you steer your car.

 The best driving instructor has an obligation to keep up with the latest industry standards when teaching training learners.
 This is to help them cope with the new changes to the rules of driving.
 As a driver with no idea of the latest traffic rules, you have to do something to improve your road skills.

-Here are some of the things that have changed since the last time you took the driving test;
+Here are some of the driving skills that have changed since the last time you took the driving test;

 1. The Use of Driving Technology